FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. Sketch ideas for what you'll work on in lab on Wednesday.

 My idea is a smart recipe in the kitchen.
 The reason I chose to make a recipe in this interactive speech device task is that it frees one's hands.
 Cooking in the kitchen often involves oily or messy hands, if we want to refer back to a recipe, we have to clean our hands first.
 This device can reminds you of the recipe & show current status through voice interface.
 Moreover, 2 buttons are added for easier navigation.
+The device is hanged on the wall so that it's easier for the user to read it when cooking.
 <p float="left">
 <img src="https://github.com/HeidiHe/Interactive-Lab-Hub/blob/Spring2021/Lab%203/Lab3-2.jpg" height="600">
 </p>